Skip to main content

 “But no, joking aside, it was great to spend that time with Lucy throughout the rehab and then to be able to share the pitch together again was great.”

-Kelly returned on April 2 and after 11 months out, had just six weeks before Sarina Wiegman would name her provisional squad for EURO 2022.
+Kelly returned on April 2 and after eleven months out, had just six weeks before Sarina Wiegman would name her provisional squad for EURO 2022.

-But her impressive displays in the final seven games of the season were enough to persuade the England head coach to select Kelly, initially in her provisional squad and then the final 23.
+But her impressive displays in the final seven games of the season were enough to persuade the England head coach to select Kelly, initially in her provisional squad and then the final 23 - a decision which was thoroughly vindicated.

-On the moment Kelly found out she was selected, the winger said: "Honestly, I didn't know what to say.
+On the moment Kelly found out she was selected for EURO 2022, the winger said: "Honestly, I didn't know what to say.
 I just wanted to tell my family.

 “We were given this envelope with our personal sticker to stick it in the book and I couldn't open the envelope; my hands were shaking that much.